 Requirements for studying online with Kiron:

-- Proof that you are refugee or IDP (internally displaced person)
+- Proof that you are refugee, asylum seeker or IDP (internally displaced person)

-- Regular access to the internet and a computer/ tablet (or smartphone)
+- Regular access to a computer/ tablet (or smartphone)

 - English language skills (minimum level B1)